hamvocke/cursebot/README.md

 cursebot
 ========

-A simple program that gives a notification upon detecting any curse words
+A quick hack to detect spoken words and play a notification if curse words are detected.